sreenandh/Inteligent-media-player-using-python/README.md

 # Inteligent-media-player-using-python
-Inteligent Media Player which uses hand gestures instead of keyboard and mouse Sure, here is the working of the hand gestures in the code:
+Inteligent Media Player which uses hand gestures instead of keyboard and mouse Here is the working of the hand gestures in the code:

 * **No fingers:** When no fingers are detected, the code does nothing.
 * **One finger:** When one finger is detected, the code presses the "space" key.
 This can be used to play/pause a video or audio file.